Web Development

 The primary purpose of regression testing is to confirm that the functionality that was tested earlier in the software testing life cycle has not changed.
 In other words, this testing is performed to ensure that the software retains its current functioning.

-Acceptance testing – this can be said to final testing.
+Acceptance testing – this can be said to be final testing.
 This was done based on specifications of the end-user or customer or based on use by end-users/customers over some limited period.

 Load testing

 A software load test is the execution of automated tests to evaluate the performance of an application under a heavy workload.
-Load testing a software programme enables testers to find potential bottlenecks and other issues that may prohibit the application from accommodating a larger number of users at a given time.
+Load testing a software programme enables testers to find potential bottlenecks and other issues that may prevent the application from accommodating a larger number of users at a given time.
 Load testing can also assist in determining how many concurrent users a programme can support under varying scenarios.

-Stress testing – the term often used interchangeably with ‘load’ and ‘performance’ testing.
+Stress testing – a term often used interchangeably with ‘load’ and ‘performance’ testing.
 They were also used to describe system functional testing under cumbersome loads, heavy repetition of specific actions or inputs, the input of large numerical values, large complex queries to a database system, etc.

 Performance testing – the term often used interchangeably with ‘stress’ and ‘load’ testing.
 Ideally, ‘performance’ testing is defined in requirements documentation or QA or Test Plans.